 Reduction of Shares Held by Individual Stockholders.
 After the effective date of the proposed reverse stock split, each stockholder will own fewer shares of our common stock.
 However, the proposed reverse stock split will affect all of our stockholders uniformly and will not affect any stockholder's percentage ownership interests in us, except to the extent that the reverse split results in any of our stockholders owning a fractional share as described below.
 Proportionate voting rights and other rights and preferences of the holders of our common stock will not be affected by the proposed reverse stock split (other than as a result of the payment of cash in lieu of fractional shares as described more fully below).
-For example, a holder of two percent of the voting power of the outstanding shares of common stock immediately prior to reverse stock split.
-The number of stockholders of record will not be affected by the extent that any stockholder holds only a fractional share interest and receives cash for such interest after the proposed reverse stock split.
+For example, a holder of two percent of the voting power of the outstanding shares of common stock immediately prior to reverse stock split would continue to hold two percent of the voting power of the outstanding shares of common stock immediately after the reverse stock split.
+The number of stockholders of record will not be affected by the proposed reverse stock split (except to the extent that any stockholder holds only a fractional share interest and receives cash for such interest after the proposed reverse stock split).
 However, if the proposed reverse stock split is implemented, it may increase the number of stockholders of Nile who own "odd lots" of less than 100 shares of our common stock.
 Brokerage commissions and other costs of transactions in odd lots may be higher than the costs of transactions of more than 100 shares of common stock.